o3de/o3de.org/content/docs/welcomeguide/legal-lumberyard-alternate-web-services.md

 ---
-description: ' Alternate web services for the purposes of Lumberyard. '
+description: ' Alternate web services for the purposes of O3DE. '
 title: Alternate web services
 ---
 # Alternate web services<a name="legal-lumberyard-alternate-web-services"></a>

-For purposes of the [Lumberyard Service Terms](http://aws.amazon.com/service-terms/), "Alternate web service" means any non\-AWS compute, database, storage, or container service that is similar to or can act as a replacement for the following services: Amazon EC2, Amazon Lambda, Amazon DynamoDB, Amazon RDS, Amazon S3, Amazon EBS, Amazon EC2 Container Service, or Amazon GameLift\.
+For purposes of the [O3DE Service Terms](http://aws.amazon.com/service-terms/), "Alternate web service" means any non\-AWS compute, database, storage, or container service that is similar to or can act as a replacement for the following services: Amazon EC2, Amazon Lambda, Amazon DynamoDB, Amazon RDS, Amazon S3, Amazon EBS, Amazon EC2 Container Service, or Amazon GameLift\.